This is going to be a short post.

 Constant writer happiness isn’t the goal.
 Normalizing it is.

-There are many, many steps to achieve this goal, but one is important above all others: stop comparing yourself to other writers.
+There are many steps to finding writer happiness, but one is important above all others: stop comparing yourself to other writers.

 No, I really mean it.
 You read me.
 Stop.